How to Spot Serious Buyers (and Time-Wasters)

 In Texas, inspections and financing are common parts of the process.
 A serious buyer may still want both.

-What matters is whether the timelines and terms are reasonable—and whether the buyer behaves consistently once under contract.
+What matters is whether the timelines and terms are reasonable.
+In addition, watch whether the buyer behaves consistently once under contract.

-Also: this article isn’t legal advice.
-Contract questions should be handled with your real estate professional, and when appropriate, an attorney.
+Also: this article is not legal, tax, or lending advice.
+Review contract questions with your real estate professional, and when appropriate, consult a qualified attorney or lender.

 Bottom line: serious buyers act like closers

-A serious buyer doesn’t just “like” your home.
+A serious buyer does not just “like” your home.
 They demonstrate:

-If you’re selling in Amarillo or the Texas Panhandle and want fewer headaches, the best move is to run a tight process from the start—pricing, qualification, and clear boundaries.
+If you are selling in Amarillo or the Texas Panhandle and want fewer headaches, run a tight process from the start.
+That means pricing, qualification, and clear boundaries.

-If you want a second set of eyes on an offer (or you’re getting lots of activity but no real traction), Blaze Real Estate can help you sort signal from noise and keep your sale moving.
+If you want a second set of eyes on an offer, or you are getting lots of activity but no real traction, Blaze Real Estate can help you sort signal from noise and keep your sale moving.